cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Linking to Frameworks/Linking to Frameworks.md

 ## 6. Priority Structures & Query Logic

 In your system, you may define a **priority** for how these inline tags (and their metadata) should be merged or interpreted, especially if multiple lines reference the same `dotKey`.

+Here's how to think about how this relationship object building works:
+- The relationship object builder will start with the most granular key:value instantiations for that "framework" relationship object.
+- It will use the defined priority for graph-link classifications/types to determine how to build the relationship object
+- Two key components affect prioritization:
+	- The presence of an explicit link to the framework file
+	- The level in the relationship object at which that graph link is declared/instantiated (child, root, relationship object itself w/no dot notation)
+- This all assumes that the relationship object schema is the same for any relationship in that "framework"

 (from highest importance to lowest)